KnifeHand/Machine_Learning/Homework1/LinearRegression_README.md

 **Multiple linear regression**

-Wwe can also generalize the linear regression model to multiple explanatory variables; this process is called multiple linear regression:
+We can also generalize the linear regression model to multiple explanatory variables; this process is called multiple linear regression:

 ![Multiple Linear Regression Graph](/Homework1/images/multipleLinearRegressionExpression.jpg?raw=true)